-In the most basic recipe, the eggs are poached in a sauce of onion, peppers, tomatoes and spices such as cumin and paprika.
-Depending on the region you might also get a spicy sausage, lamb mince or hot green chili paste served with the eggs.
+In the most basic Shakshouka recipe, the eggs are poached in a sauce of onion, peppers, tomatoes and spices such as cumin and paprika.
+Depending on the region, you might also find spicy sausage, lamb mince or hot green chilli paste served with the eggs.
 I’ll take all of the above, thanks!
-Our special addition was bacon because….well… you just can’t go wrong with bacon.
+My special addition was bacon because….well… you just can’t go wrong with bacon.

-- 1 small red chili, chopped
+- 1 small red chilli, chopped

 - 1 medium red capsicum (bell pepper), sliced into small strips